|

 and traditional drugs, supporting my original TAM mortality estimate

+of 10-20,000 as fairly conservative.
 The US figures are for scientific

 medical drug related hospital deaths, yet ADR’s still rank